Windows and Doors Permit Requirements in Chicago, IL

 Frequently Asked Questions

-Estimated permit fees for Window / Door projects in Chicago, IL range from $110 – $440.
+Estimated permit fees for Windows and Doors projects range from $110 – $440.
 Fees vary based on project scope and valuation.

-Typical approval time for Window / Door permits in Chicago is About 2 weeks.
+Typical approval time for Windows and Doors permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.